 SPC Lucas Schmitz

 Lucas Schmitz joined the military when the Iraq war began, because he felt it was an obligation he needed to fulfill.
-He joined the Minnesota Army National Guard as an Infantryman and deployed to Iraq with the 2nd Combined Arms Battalion of the 34th Infantry Division in 2005.
+He joined the Minnesota Army National Guard as an Infantryman and deployed to Iraq with the 2nd Combined Arms Battalion, 136th Infantry, 34th Infantry Division in 2005.

 On July 25, 2006, Specialist Schmitz was on a patrol in Iraq when he stepped on a secondary improvised explosive device (IED) after his vehicle was struck by an initial explosion.
 SPC Schmitz lost his right leg and sustained damage to his right hand in the blast.